sudorandom/kmcd.dev/content/posts/2024/DRAFT-unknownconnect-go/index.md

 }
 ```

+This example demonstrates how to use the interceptor with a gRPC server.
+It creates a new gRPC server for the `Greet` service and adds the `unknownconnect` interceptor using the `connect.WithInterceptors` function.

-The first example simply emits a warning log and the second example will fail the request if the server receives a message with unknown fields.
-You can decide what to do.
+The interceptor function in this example returns an error with the `connect.InvalidArgument` code, which will cause the server to reject the request if it receives a message with unknown fields.

+**Customization options:**

+The provided examples demonstrate two ways to handle messages with unknown fields.
+You can customize the behavior of the interceptor to suit your specific needs.
 Here are some ideas:

-- Add to a metric that counts how often this happens
-- Fail the request/response; maybe the most useful in non-production integration environments
-- Emit a log
+* **Log the event:** As shown in the first example, you can simply log a warning message when an unknown field is encountered.
+This can help debug and monitor the cause.
+* **Add to a metric** With this approach, you can emit metrics whenever unknown fields are encountered.
+This can be helpful to give more monitoring insight.
+* **Fail the request/response:** This approach, demonstrated in the second example, can be useful in pre-production environments to prevent unexpected behavior caused by mismatched message definitions.
-- Add an annotation to the context to be used in the handler
+* **Add an annotation to the context:** This allows you to pass information about the unknown field to your service handler
-- ???

-## Client Examples
+## Client-side usage

 And it works the same for clients, too:

 ```go